Pheterov/sql-ecommerce-analytics-portfolio/README.md

 | 2018-02 | 32 | 3 | 9.38% |
 | 2018-03 | 38 | 5 | 13.16% |

+**Query 11 (Growth Attribution) reveals:**

+2018: 97%+ new customer revenue (acquisition phase) 2019+: returning customers 15–40% (maturation)
+What this tells a business: Transition from acquisition to retention strategy needed.

 ---

 ## 📝 Documented Assumptions